AdobeDocs/data-collection-apis/src/pages/endpoints/media/sessions.md

 ## `sessionComplete`

 The `sessionComplete` endpoint indicates that the visitor reached the end of the main content.
 It does not immediately end a session; if you want to immediately end a session, call the [`sessionEnd`](#sessionend) endpoint.
+See [Media Edge API implementation examples](../../getting-started/media-edge-examples.md) for more examples calling this endpoint.

 Usage of this endpoint requires an active session.
 Make sure that you call the [`sessionStart`](#sessionstart) endpoint first to obtain a valid session ID.